 If the foreclosure sale is scheduled to occur in the next few days, you can halt the sale immediately by filing for bankruptcy.

 The automatic stay will stop the foreclosure in its tracks.
 Once you file for bankruptcy, something called an "automatic stay" immediately goes into effect.
-The stay functions as an injunction prohibiting the lender from foreclosing on your home or otherwise trying to collect its debt.
+The stay functions as an injunction prohibiting the bank from foreclosing on your home or otherwise trying to collect its debt.
 This means that any foreclosure activity must be halted during the bankruptcy process.

-The lender may file a motion for relief from the stay.
-The lender may attempt to have the stay lifted by filing a motion seeking permission from the court to continue with the foreclosure.
+The bank may file a motion for relief from the stay.
+The bank might attempt to have the stay lifted by filing a motion seeking permission from the court to continue with the foreclosure.
 Even if the bankruptcy court grants this motion and allows the foreclosure to proceed, the foreclosure will be delayed at least a month or two.
-This should provide you with time to explore alternatives to foreclosure with your lender.
+This should provide you with time to explore alternatives to foreclosure with your bank.
 (Read more about how bankruptcy can help with foreclosure.)

 If you want to keep your home, a Chapter 13 bankruptcy might help you accomplish this goal.
 But if you’re simply trying to buy some time by stalling the foreclosure, a Chapter 7 bankruptcy might be right for you.